Urgent Care for Oral and Maxillofacial Emergencies

 Types of Facial Trauma Injuries

 Facial trauma includes injuries to the bones or soft tissues of the head and face that require immediate attention from an oral surgeon.
 Accidents in the workplace, acts of domestic violence, sports-related injuries, or any type of impact to the face can cause facial trauma.
-Dental issues, such as a mild burnt tongue or wisdom teeth pain, can be uncomfortable, but do not constitute medical emergencies.

 We treat a variety of facial injuries, including: